Egg drop soup recipe is the easiest Chinese soup recipe to prepare.

 Chinese restaurants usually have high-quality soup stock as the base of the soup.
 However, we do not have this luxury at home.
 But there is a workaround way.
-In this article, I want to share with you how do I prepare egg drop soup at home with the quality comparable with the restaurant.
+In this article, I want to share with you how I prepare egg drop soup at home with a quality comparable to the restaurant.

 The home cook style Chinese egg drops soup is well-known wherever there is a large Chinese community.
-It is especially prevalent in America which has become the regular items on the menu along with other American Chinese cuisines like General Tso’s chicken and lemon chicken.
+It is especially prevalent in America and has become one of the favorite Asian recipes on the menu along with other American Chinese cuisines like General Tso’s chicken and lemon chicken.

 The two steps formula for the best egg drop soup recipe

-There are two steps to prepare the egg drop soup- preparing the stock and forming the egg ribbons.
+There are two simple steps to preparing the easy egg drop soup- preparing the stock and forming the egg ribbons.

 1. Preparing the Superior Stock 上汤/高汤